HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 #### Caching

 <a hreflang="en" href="https://web.dev/uses-long-cache-ttl/">Caching</a> is one of the killer features of browsers but not always easy to implement flawlessly.
-Caching is great for sustainability since it prevents browsers from requesting all resources everytime.
+Caching is great for sustainability since it prevents browsers from requesting all resources every time.

 {{ figure_markup(
   image="cache-control-header-usage.png",